 How You Can Stop Foot and Toenail Fungus In Its Tracks

-Foot fungus and fungal toenails are a serious annoyance, but they can also become a serious health problem, especially if you have diabetes or a weak immune system.
+Foot fungus and fungal toenails are a serious annoyance, but they can also become a serious health problem, especially if you have diabetes or a weakened immune system.
 Learn how to treat them.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“For patients who are diabetics and those who are immune-compromised, it’s important to address those issues,” says dermatologist Pamela Ng, MD.
+“If you are diabetic or immune-compromised, it’s important to get foot fungus issues under control,” says Dr. Ng.
 “The fungal infections can cause breakdown of the skin and lead to conditions like cellulitis or foot ulcers.”

 If your foot fungus infection is only on the skin of your feet, then Dr. Ng recommends an over-the-counter antifungal cream.